 Everyone knows student loans are used to fund your higher education, but how exactly does the distribution of money work?
-Do you get it funneled directly into your banking account, or is it sent to your school instead?
+Are your federal or private student loans disbursed directly to student, or is it sent to your school instead?

 That being said, some scholarship or loan options will let the funds go directly to you, the student.
 Many find this ideal since they can determine what they do with the funds.
 Others find that sort of control a bit too tempting to spend the money on more superfluous things—which is exactly why so many financial aid sponsors opt to send directly to the school in the first place.